Squarelink-Inc/Squarelink-Docs/source/includes/_sign_in_integration.md

 You can now exchange `code` (and `state` if used) for an access token using Squarelink's OAuth API.

-<aside class="success">Now your ready to use the Squarelink API].
+<aside class="success">Now you're ready to use the Squarelink API].
 Use the resulting access token in all requests</aside>

 ### _**Request Endpoint:**_ *[https://oauth.squarelink.com/token]()*